foxholden/Rclone-help/README.md

 # Rclone Help
 Do you remember the how to setup rclone, or initate transfers, me neither...
 Here's everything you need to know.

-1. Install rclone
+# Install rclone

-2. Setup remote.
-Here is a markdown with all the info you need.
+Install rclone for mac on your macbook and rclone for linux on the Alpien cluster in projects/. (https://rclone.org/downloads/)

+# Setup onedrive remote
+Follow this markdown for detailed instructions

 # Rclone copy from Sharepoint to your macbook
 ```